pagkly/Zed/Investopedia4/Competitive Intelligence Eyeing Your Business Rivals.md

 Competitive intelligence transcends the simple cliché "know your enemy."
 Rather, it is a deep dive exercise, where businesses unearth the finer points of competitors’ business plans, including the customers they serve and the marketplaces in which they operate.
 Competitive intelligence also analyzes how a wide variety of events disrupts rival businesses.
 It also reveals how distributors and other stakeholders may be impacted, and it telegraphs how new [[technologies]](https://www.investopedia.com/terms/d/disruptive-technology.asp) can quickly render invalid every assumption.

 Within any organization, competitive intelligence means different things to different people and departments.
 For example, to a sales representative, it may refer to tactical advice on how best to bid for a lucrative contract.
-To top management, it may mean cultivating unique marketing insights used to gain market share against a formidable competitor.
+To top management, it may mean cultivating unique marketing insights used to [[Gain|gain]] market share against a formidable competitor.

 The nature of competitive intelligence varies for different companies, depending on the industry, circumstance, and a host of other factors; for example, companies that are impacted by politics and laws might require information about statutory changes that could affect the company's operations.